 Once the countryman had left, the men decided that they needed to use this lamp so that their land could have some light.
 The men hatched a plan to steal the moon.
 Once successful, they took the moon back to their land and everything was lit up at night.
 The men took care to keep the moon provided with oil.
 Years later when one of the men was gravely ill, he insisted that when he died some of the moon should be his property and buried with him.
 Each time one of the men died, a piece of the moon was buried with them.
 The light began to dim little by little.

-The pieces of moon united together in the world below.
-The dead became restless and awoke.
-They were guided by the moonlight.
-They had a great time in the world below.
-Saint Peter, who guards the gate of heaven, thought the lower world had completely revolted.
-He rode down to the world below, made them lie down in their graves and took the moon to hang it in heaven.
+The dead became restless and woke up guided by the moonlight.
+Saint Peter who guards the gates of heaven though those down n the world below had revolted.
+He made them lie down in their graves and took the moon back to hang in heaven.

 This really was a strange little fairy tale, but it was interesting.
 It felt very different to the other Grimm Tales.